rcmendez23/NiMH-Charge/README.md

 ### 6. Clone the `NiMH-Charge.git` repository into `/srv/git`
 ### 7. Set up GPIO Pins on BBB
 In `/sys/class/gpio` execute `ls`.
 This will show all the gpio pins exported.
 New BBBs do not have all gpio pins exported yet.

-Navigate to the specific gpio folder of the gpio pin we want to activate.
-The program uses the following GPIO Pins as denoted by `NiMH-Charge.py`:
+`NiMH-Charge.py` uses the following GPIO Pins as denoted by the following lines of code:
 ```
 PIN12 = "P9_12" #GPIO60
 RELAY1 = "P9_17" #GPIO4